AdedamolaXL/GameFi-Tokeniazation-Design/README.md

 Acceleration

-Money Sinks.
+#### Money Sinks.

 Electric Charging => 1000mH = 100% = 10mins driving time = 5 AUT.
 Solar panels (only accessible after L3) = unlimited driving time =

-Repairs = Hits x Fragility = 2 x 8 = 16 AUT.
+Repairs = Number of Hits x Fragility of Cars = 2 x 8 = 16 AUT.

-Upgrades =
+* the fragility of cars will be one of the key features to consider when buying a car

+**Upgrades

 Motor = Top Speed =
 Reducer, Wheels = Acceleration
 Nitro, ECU = Nitro